Washi1337/ctf-writeups/writeups/flare-on/2025/6/index.md

 ![](img/06.png)

-Assuming that the messages that were sent under "super safe mode" contains the flag, we should figure out how to recover the parameters of the RSA scheme that was used.
+Assuming that the messages that were sent under "super safe mode" contain the flag, we should figure out how to recover the parameters of the RSA scheme that was used.

 Luckily, there is a function conveniently called `generate_rsa_key_from_lcg`, which generates the primes using an LCG with the same initial parameters as the non-super safe mode XOR cipher uses.